Could a single friendly gut bacterium prevent recurrent c. diff?

 Summary

-This study tests a new treatment called EXL01, which contains a single type of beneficial gut bacteria (Faecalibacterium prausnitzii), to see if it can prevent repeat Clostridioides difficile infections in people at high risk.
-About 56 adults who have had at least two or three C. diff episodes will take EXL01 or a placebo by mouth.
-The goal is to see if this approach is safe and reduces the chance of another infection at 8 weeks.
+This study tests EXL01, a single strain of a beneficial gut bacterium (Faecalibacterium prausnitzii), to see if it can prevent repeat Clostridioides difficile infections in people at high risk.
+About 56 adults who have had at least two C. diff episodes will take EXL01 or a placebo by mouth.
+The goal is to see if this treatment is safe and reduces the chance of another infection at 8 weeks.

 Get updates